Can You Wash O-Cedar Mop Head In Washing Machine?

 How to dry a mop head?

-After washing, the mop heads tend to get heavier, especially the mopping pads made of microfiber cloth or the sponge.
+After washing, the mop heads tend to get heavier, especially the mopping pads made of microfiber cloth or sponge.

 It is therefore important to squeeze out excess water from the mop heads before you put them to dry.